rcrowther/django-wagtail-dev/README.md

 # What are Django and Wagtail?
 Django is a web framework.
 The word '''framework' commonly means you must use code to produce webpages.

 Wagtail is a Content Management System built on top of Django.
 The words ''Content Management System' commonly mean, ''a system that generate webpages by providing visual administration and entry for non-users'.
 Wagtail is notable because in many places it must still be coded to produce these effects.
-But it adds extra code to Django to handle the visual administrative tasks.
+But it adds extra code to Django to generate prebuilt 'page' models, and handles visual administrative tasks.

 Find out more at the [Django project](https://docs.djangoproject.com) and [Wagtail](https://wagtail.io) websites.